Gibtnix/MSIKLM/README.md

     bash install.sh

-as well which will most certainly will work on most Linux distributions.
+as well which most certainly will work on most Debian-based distributions.
 This script will do the following steps, if you do not want to use the installation script for some reason, you can use the manual commands instead:

  * installation of the dependencies
    ```